 Professor Eugene Charniak (ec)

-Head TA Bryant Ng (bkng)
+Head TA Colin Hartnett (cphartne)

 (cs148headtas@cs.brown.edu)

-Undergraduate TAs Colin Hartnett (cphartne)
+Undergraduate TAs Rob Allen (rcallen)

-David Eustis (deustis)
+Matt Gillooly (mgillool)

-Stacy Wong (xwong)
+Chris Nemcosky (cnemcosk)

 Class Format

 As stated above, there will be a lecture every Tuesday.
 The first part of class Thursday will be devoted to a demonstration of the previous week's project, and the second half will be a lab focusing on new material.